bmancini55/building-lightning/src/app2/part7.md

 - `IMessageSigner` - we'll use this validate signatures that we receive from remote nodes
 - `LinkFactory` - we'll use this to create links in our ownership chain

-If you take a look at this class, you'll also notice that we have the `chain` property that maintains the list of `Link`s in our application.
+If you take a look at this class, you'll also notice that we have the `chain` property that maintains the list of `Link` in our application.
 This is where our application state will be retained in memory.

 ```typescript
 public chain: Link[];